larajax/docs/index.md

 }
 ```

-Notice that the API endpoints all start with `onSomething`, this is a dedicated naming convention that can be spotted immediately as an API endpoint.

-This is a better way to organise routes and keep API logic contained to controllers that actually use them.
-But now since they are local and not global, what about reuse, what if we want to include the `onCheckUserEmail` AJAX handler on more than one controller?
+Each handler follows a clear `onSomething` naming convention, which makes action methods easy to identify at a glance.
+As a result:

+- Routes stay minimal
+- Page behavior stays local
+- Controllers fully own their actions

+Once actions are local to a page instead of global, a natural question follows:
+how do you reuse them across pages?
+Larajax solves this with **components**.

 #### Components Solve Reusability

-Every controller class supports a `$components` property where components can be defined.
-The AJAX handlers will be extracted from these classes and included in the controller.
+Every controller supports a `$components` property where reusable behavior can be defined.
+Any AJAX handlers found in those component classes are automatically registered on the controller that includes them.

 ```php
 class UserProfileController extends LarajaxController